jovabel/EV3Messenger/README.md

 * Lego did not release the bluetooth protocol of the EV3 yet.
 So this program was made after sniffing the serial communication.
 It's a functional proof of concept :-)
 * Direct commands are not supported.

+A short doc file that should get you up and running with the code can be found [here](DOCS.md)

 More to follow.... need some time (who doesn't)!

 Have fun!